hasyee/astroffers/static/help.md

 Also in this dialog by pressing the `USE NETWORK LOCATION` button you will get a suggested position.

+### Minimum observation time

+This value defines that how long at least should an object be visible during the night.

 ### Maximum altitude of Sun

 This value defines the length of the twilight.
-It denotes the angle to how deep should the Sun dive below the horizont to start the astronomical night.
+It denotes the angle of how deep should the Sun dive below the horizont to start the astronomical night.
 The `0°` means, that the astronomical night starts immediately after sunset and ends immediately after sunrise.
 The default value is `-18°`.

 ### Minimum altitude of objects